-Special consideration for admissions tests
+Special consideration policy for Oxford admissions tests 2025

 Oxford recognises that applicants may encounter circumstances outside of their control which may impact their ability to sit their test, or which may seriously impact their test performance.
-This policy explains which circumstances should and should not be reported, how to report the circumstances and how requests for special consideration will be considered by Oxford.
+This policy explains which circumstances should and should not be reported, how to report the circumstances, and how requests for special consideration will be considered by Oxford.

 Separately, where candidates require specific access arrangements, these must be requested at the time of registering and booking a test.
+Please see the Admissions Test Access Arrangement Policy for further details.

 Which circumstances should be reported?